 Operational scenarios of the new rule for drones

-In every scenario aircrafts will have to have either a maximum takeoff weight (MTOW) lower than 25 kg (10 kg if the flight is over crowds) or an airworthiness certificate provided by the civil aviation authority.
+In every scenario, aircraft will have to have either a maximum takeoff weight (MTOW) lower than 25 kg (10 kg if the flight is over crowds) or an airworthiness certificate provided by the civil aviation authority.

-In any case, unless with express permission of the corresponding authority, flights with this kind of aircrafts are only allowed in non-controlled airspace and out of flight information zones (FIZ).
+In any case, unless with express permission of the corresponding authority, flights with this kind of aircraft are only allowed in non-controlled airspace and out of flight information zones (FIZ).

 Unpopulated areas

-There are three kind of flights regulated by the new rule for drones within unpopulated areas: VLOS (Visual Line of Sight), EVLOS (Extended Visual Line of Sight) and BLOS or BVLOS (Beyond Visual Line of Sight).
+There are three kinds of flights regulated by the new rule for drones within unpopulated areas: VLOS (Visual Line of Sight), EVLOS (Extended Visual Line of Sight), and BLOS or BVLOS (Beyond Visual Line of Sight).
 For VLOS and EVLOS, the rule allows operations with drones of up to 25 kg MTOW and under optimal visual meteorological conditions (VMC).
-Nevertheless, it should be considered that for VLOS flights, the maximum horizontal distance between the drone and the pilot should not exceed 500 meters, while for EVLOS flights this 500 meters limitation can be extended if there are pilots (or at least people with theoretical formation to be a drone pilot) within the visual line of sight regarding to the aircraft and in permanent contact with the pilot via radio, increasing on this way the distance between the pilot and the drone as much as the communications range will allow.
+Nevertheless, it should be considered that for VLOS flights, the maximum horizontal distance between the drone and the pilot should not exceed 500 meters, while for EVLOS flights this 500-meter limitation can be extended if there are pilots (or at least people with theoretical formation to be drone pilots) within the visual line of sight regarding the aircraft and in permanent contact with the pilot via radio, increasing in this way the distance between the pilot and the drone as much as the communications range will allow.

-In this scenario it is possible to fly drones at 120 meters (400 feet) height over the ground or the highest obstacle within a 150 meters radius from the aircraft.
-On this way, if it is pretended to perform an inspection to infrastructure such as a windmill, the maximum height of the flight will be 120 meters plus the height of the mill if it is in a horizontal distance lower than 150 meters from the drone.
+In this scenario, it is possible to fly drones at 120 meters (400 feet) above the ground or the highest obstacle within a 150-meter radius from the aircraft.
+On this way, if it is pretended to perform an inspection of infrastructure such as a windmill, the maximum height of the flight will be 120 meters plus the height of the mill if it is in a horizontal distance lower than 150 meters from the drone.

-Regarding to the BLOS flight mode, if the operator doesn’t want to go through a complex bureaucratic process, the drone can only have a MTOW up to 2 kg.
-If the MTOW is over 2kg, the aircraft will have to have a certified system by AESA that permits the pilot to detect and avoid obstacles, otherwise the flight will be allowed only in temporary segregated areas (TSA).
+Regarding the BLOS flight mode, if the operator doesn’t want to go through a complex bureaucratic process, the drone can only have a MTOW up to 2 kg.
+If the MTOW is over 2 kg, the aircraft will have to have a certified system by AESA that permits the pilot to detect and avoid obstacles; otherwise, the flight will be allowed only in temporary segregated areas (TSA).
 In addition, it is necessary to inform about the operation through a NOTAM to the corresponding authority.

 Urban areas and crowds of people in unpopulated areas

-In this case the new rule for drones specifies that the aircraft doesn’t have to exceed 10 kg MTOW, and the maximum horizontal distance of the drone regarding to the pilot has to be within a 100 meters radius.
-In these areas, conditions are more restrictive since in every case, operators have to inform to the Ministry of Interior with at least 10 days in advance.
-In any case, the aircraft has to be equipped with a device capable to limit the energy of the impact in case of accident, as well as it will have either to fly over areas reserved for this purpose, or to keep a 50 meters horizontal distance from any building, object or person not directly involved with the operation.
+In this case, the new rule for drones specifies that the aircraft doesn’t have to exceed 10 kg MTOW, and the maximum horizontal distance of the drone regarding the pilot has to be within a 100-meter radius.
+In these areas, conditions are more restrictive since, in every case, operators have to inform the Ministry of Interior at least 10 days in advance.
+In any case, the aircraft has to be equipped with a device capable of limiting the energy of the impact in case of accident, as well as having either to fly over areas reserved for this purpose or to keep a 50-meter horizontal distance from any building, object, or person not directly involved with the operation.

 Controlled airspace

-With the new rule for drones, for operations within this kind of controlled area (CTR – Controlled Traffic Region) it is necessary to perform an aeronautic safety study, to request authorization from AESA and pilots should be accredited as radio operator in order to be coordinated with the airport operator.
+With the new rule for drones, for operations within this kind of controlled area (CTR—Controlled Traffic Region), it is necessary to perform an aeronautic safety study and request authorization from AESA, and pilots should be accredited as radio operators in order to be coordinated with the airport operator.
 Besides, these flights are restricted to keep a minimum distance of 8 km from the reference point of any airport or, at least, 6 km from any runway threshold.
-In case the operation is BLOS, if the infrastructure has procedures of instrumental flight, the minimum distance is 15 km and the drone has to be equipped with a mode-S transponder.
+In case the operation is BLOS, if the infrastructure has procedures of instrumental flight, the minimum distance is 15 km, and the drone has to be equipped with a mode-S transponder.

 Night flights